 If you’ll be growing mustards from seed, you can start them outdoors three weeks before your last frost date.
 If you would like a more steady harvest, plant mustard green seeds about every three weeks to give you a successive harvest.
-Mustard greens will not grow well in the summer, so you should stop planting seeds a bit before the end of spring and start planting the mustard green seeds again in mid-summer for a fall harvest.
+Mustard greens will not grow well in the summer, so you should stop planting seeds a bit before the end of spring and start planting the mustard greens seeds again in midsummer for a fall harvest.

 When planting mustard greens seeds, plant each seed just under the soil about a half inch (1 cm.) apart.
-After the seeds sprout, thin the seedlings to 3 inches apart.
+After the seeds sprout, thin the seedlings to 3 inches (8 cm.) apart.

-If you’re planting seedlings, plant them at 3-5 inches apart beginning three weeks before your last frost date.
-Like planting mustard green seeds, you can plant new seedlings every three weeks for a successive harvest.
+If you’re planting seedlings, plant them 3 to 5 inches (8-13 cm.) apart beginning three weeks before your last frost date.
+When planting mustard greens seeds, you can plant new seedlings every three weeks for a successive harvest.

 How to Grow Mustard Greens

 Mustard greens growing in your garden need little care.
 Give the plants plenty of sun or partial shade, and keep in mind that mustard greens like cool weather and grow rapidly.
-You can fertilize with a balanced fertilizer, but often these vegetables don’t need it in well amended vegetable garden soil.
+You can fertilize with a balanced fertilizer, but often these vegetables don’t need it when in a well amended vegetable garden soil.

 Mustard greens need 2 inches (5 cm.) of water a week.
 If you are not getting this much rainfall a week while growing mustards, then you can do additional watering.

 Keep your mustard greens bed weed free, especially when they are small seedlings.
 The less competition they have from weeds, the better they will grow.

 Harvesting Mustard Greens